Company Driver Jobs

 • Company pays expenses

-• Less responsibily than O/O
+• Less responsibilities than Owner/Op, Leasing

 For the most part, the largest responsibilities of a company driver are delivering and picking up the freight on time, interacting professionally with the customers.

 Oh, and making sure that your weight distribution is legal.
 Also keeping your vehicle in good condition.
 Take it to the shop or truck wash when needed.
 The object is to always drive road ready safe vehicle.
+The DOT will be checking to make sure that you do.

 Company drivers of good companies can make a nice living with less amounts of stress (I mean compared to an Owner Op).
 To work with a good company you will need a good driving record and DAC report.
 If a company driver is responsible and does the job right he or she will do well.